reitzig/reitzig.github.io/research/open-questions/index.md

 {% newthought "A natural" %} candidate model for parallel algorithms are [*Petri nets*](https://en.wikipedia.org/wiki/Petri_net).
-Statements become transitions and places contain a (labelled) token for each processor that currently waits to execute the next transition.
+Statements become transitions and places contain a (labeled) token for each processor that currently waits to execute the next transition.
 More places and other tokens can be used to model, say, [mutexes](https://en.wikipedia.org/wiki/Mutual_exclusion);